kelvinz/code-notes/courses/spark_docs.md

 Use the Equals patch to make something happen when the value coming from the input patch is within a close range or around a certain number.
 For example, if you want the user to face roughly a certain point on an axis to make something happen.
 	first number + second number + tolerance => equal

+*Equals Exactly Patch*
+Use the Equals Exactly patch to make something happen when the value coming from the input patch is an exact number.
+	first number + second number => exactly equal